Customizations

 Every application should have Manifest yml files.
 The system reads these manifests files and builds additional dropdown menus (or adds to existing menus) based on the category field.

 By default, the system will generate a new dropdown menu for every category it encounters.
-Within each dropdown menu it will add seperators for each subcategory it encounters.
+Within each dropdown menu it will add separators for each subcategory it encounters.

 Limit auto generated menu bars